aica-technology/api/docs/docs/concepts/05-building-blocks/02-events.md

 ## Triggering events

-Events can be triggered externally through interactions with the Developer Interface UI or via the REST API, or internally by component predicates and conditions as defined in the application description.
+Events can be triggered externally by a user through interactions with the Developer Interface UI or via the REST API.
+They can also be triggered internally by the Dynamic State Engine according to the application description as a result of component **predicates** and **conditions**.

 ### Predicates